JohannesFriedrich/hystReet/README.md

 ## Introduction

-[hyperstreet](https://hystreet.com) is a companie collecting pedestrains in german cities.
+[hystreet](https://hystreet.com) is a company collecting pedestrains in german cities.
 After registering you can download the data for free from 19 cities.

 ## Installation